AlexMercedCoder/tutorialblog/content/blog/gatsbynext/index.md

 ### The Markdown

-In this templates any markdown you want as part of the blog should be put into the markdown folder.
+In this template any markdown you want as part of the blog should be put into the markdown folder.

 ```markdown